-- Maintain a high-level of scientific knowledge and understanding about disease state, underlying science, treatment guidelines, available treatment agents and options, including those under development.
+- Maintain a high level of scientific knowledge and understanding of the disease state, underlying science, treatment guidelines, available treatment agents, and options, including those under development.

 - Maintain a superior understanding of current trends in clinical research, competitive developments, patient care, and their impact on the Company’s medical strategies.